oroinc/documentation/backend/system-configuration/index.rst

 Change Config Value via Console Command
 ---------------------------------------

-You can change the config parameter value in the global scope via console command `oro:config:update`.
+You can change the config parameter value in the global scope via the console command `oro:config:update`.

 This command has two arguments:

-* Config parameter name - the key of config parameter you want to change.
+* Config parameter name - the key of the config parameter you want to change.
 For example, 'oro_anybundle.anysetting';
 * Config parameter value - the value you want to set to the parameter.

 For example, to update the back-office and storefront URLs of an OroCommerce instance respectively, run: